golang/proposal/design/35112-scaling-the-page-allocator.md

 scalability hasn't been such a big issue for TCMalloc (again, as far as I'm aware).

-In sum, Go sits in a unique point in the memory management design space, and therefore warrants a unique solution.
+In sum, Go sits in a unique point in the memory management design space.
 The bitmap allocator fits this point in the design space well: bulk allocations and frees can be grouped together to amortize the cost of updating the summaries thanks to the GC.